Home

 HOTSPOT of multiple stressors: Research-based management of Gulf of Guinea

-The HOTSPOT project is a collaborative effort of Technical University of Denmark and the University of Cape Coast in Ghana to develop monitoring, management and legislation of marine and maritime pollution in the Gulf of Guinea.
+The HOTSPOT project is a collaborative effort of Technical University of Denmark, University of Cape Coast, Copenhagen Business School, and Loughborough University to develop monitoring and management of marine and maritime pollution in the Gulf of Guinea.
+The project runs from 2018 to 2024 and is funded by the Ministry of Foreign Affairs of Denmark and administered by Danida Fellowship Centre.

 Fishing boat, Elmira, Ghana

-The HOTSPOT project investigates the contaminants in the coastal waters of Ghana, their sources, effects and critical concentrations to increase scientific knowledge, strengthen the research capacity, and advance the management of maritime and marine pollution.
+The HOTSPOT project investigates the polution in the coastal waters of Ghana, its sources, effects and socio-economic consequences to increase scientific knowledge, strengthen the research capacity, and advance the management of maritime and marine pollution.

 Photo: Elmira fishing village, Ghana.